Burnett01/kotlin-hafas-toolchain/README.md

-## hafas-parser (WiP - work in progress)
+## hafas-toolchain (WiP - work in progress)

-hafas-parser allows you to parse and process some raw HAFAS data.
+hafas-toolchain is a collection of expressions, dictionary and a parser. <br />With these tools you can parse and process raw HAFAS files.

+**What is HAFAS?**

 HAFAS is a system used by hundreds of transportation companies world-wide.<br>
 In order to make raw HAFAS data more accessible, this project will provide all the tools that are necessary.

+--

 #### Dictionary: